prymitive/karma/README.md

     make

 Note that building locally from sources requires Go, nodejs and yarn.
-See Docker build options below for instructions on building from withing docker container.
+See Docker build options below for instructions on building from within docker container.

 ## Running